swcarpentry-ja/carpentries-coc/topic_folders/hosts_instructors/hosts_instructors_checklist.md

 #### Helper Checklist

 Helpers are often recruited from the local community at the host site to support Carpentries workshops.
-Helpers suppport learners one-on-one if they are stuck installing software, understanding a certain line of code, or any other parts of the learning process.
+Helpers support learners one-on-one if they are stuck installing software, understanding a certain line of code, or any other parts of the learning process.

 **Before a workshop helpers will**